-These conditions can cause individuals to move or contort into awkward positions, and swelling of muscle tissues that radiate into the upper mid-back.
+These conditions can cause individuals to move or contort into awkward positions and swell muscle tissues that radiate into the upper mid-back.

 Upper Back Structure

-The upper back is the more stable area of the spine compared to the neck and lower back.
+The upper back is a more stable spine than the neck and lower back.
 It does not move as much because part of its main job is to protect the organs in the chest.
-This works in conjunction with the ribs, that is attached to the mid-back.
+This works in conjunction with the ribs that are attached to the mid-back.